tezc/sc/buffer/README.md

 ##### Lazy error check

-- Rather than checking error code for each
+- Rather than checking error code for each put(Out of memory/limit exceeded) or
-  put(Out of memory/limit exceeded) / get(buffer underflow) operation,
+  get(buffer underflow) operation, error check can be postponed until end of an
-  error check can be postponed until end of an operation batch.
+  operation batch.

 ```c